pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/aws/how-to-guides/rest-api.md

 ### Step 5: Manage the stack

-The output also contained a permalink to the Pulumi Console.
-Click on that link to review the stack in the web UI, examine logs and resource usage, and learn how you can invite friends and coworkers to collaborate on stacks.
+The output also contained a permalink to the Pulumi Service.
+Select that link to review the stack in the web UI, examine logs and resource usage, and learn how you can invite friends and coworkers to collaborate on stacks.

 <img src="/images/docs/quickstart/hello/Quickstart6.png" width="600">